Mondaire Jones: After Congress

-In 2023, Jones was appointed to the United States Commission on Civil Rights, a federal agency focused on investigating and reporting on civil rights issues.
+In 2023, Jones was Speaker Nancy Pelosi's appointee to the United States Commission on Civil Rights, a federal agency focused on investigating and reporting on civil rights issues.
 The same year, he joined CNN as an on-air contributor and began working with the nonprofit Future Forward USA Action, which supports progressive causes.

 Personal life

 Jones publicly came out as gay at the age of 24 and is a member of the First Baptist Church of Spring Valley.
 In 2020, marking the 50th anniversary of the first gay Pride parade, Queerty recognized Jones as one of 50 individuals "leading the nation toward equality, acceptance, and dignity for all people."